obvonage/deved-platform/content/blog/en/getting-started-with-the-bulk-api.md

 Ben,Aronov,14259999996,Israel
 ```

 Select **Data Source** and change it to **Manual**.
 Copy the text listed above and save it as a CSV file.
-Drag and drop the CSV file to the designer, and now you'll assign a **Label name** with the label defined in the CSV File.
+Drag and drop the CSV file to the designer.
+Next, you'll assign a **Label name** with the label defined in the CSV File.
 For example, mine looks like the following:

 ![Map Labels to names defined in the CSV](/content/blog/getting-started-with-the-campaign-manager-api-ui/csvlabels.png "csvlabels.png")